octue/octue-sdk-python/docs/source/dataset.rst

 =======
 Dataset
 =======

+.. admonition:: Definition

     A set of related :doc:`datafiles <datafile>` that exist in the same location, plus metadata.

 Key features
 ============